-After the initial construction, he then started work on a far more ambitious church in 1907 and continued to work on it until he died in 1914.
+After the initial construction, he started work on a far more ambitious church in 1907 and continued to work on it until he died in 1914.

 His sister carried on the legacy until her death in 1927 and it was finally completed by trustees.
 It opened up to the public for worship in 1930.

 The church didn’t take on any particular style but many of the carvings and cloisters were inspired by Iona Abbey.
-The Bruce Chapel is a highlight which is said to contain one of Robert the Bruce’s bones!
+The Bruce Chapel is a highlight that is said to contain one of Robert the Bruce’s bones!

 It’s well worth stopping by and you can visit Conan’s Kirk easily on the A85.
 There are a couple of layby’s outside the church to park up and visit.